 Those who are less fortunate………..

 I like to help others.
-One of my favorite places to visit and help out, is at our local homeless shelter.
-Each time I volunteer, I am amazed at the growing number of people needing this important service.
+One of my favorite places to visit and help out is at our local homeless shelter.
+Each time I volunteer, I am amazed at the growing number of people needing this vital service.
 The residents of the shelter come from all walks of life.
 Some are recovering addicts, some have lost their jobs, some have lost their homes, and some are veterans with emotional issues.
 Before they came to the shelter, they felt helpless.

-The men and women who call the shelter home, may stay up to one year while they work on getting themselves together through counseling, working on their GED, and learning a new skill; hopefully leading to better job opportunities.
+The men and women who call the shelter home may stay up to one year while they work on getting themselves together through counseling, working on their GED, and learning a new skill; hopefully leading to better job opportunities.